 The setting ensures people's dignity and respect.
-Validation methods:

-- ☐ Interview(s) with administrative staff.
+- \boxtimes Interview(s) with administrative staff.

-- ☐ Interview(s) with residents.
+- \square Interview(s) with residents.

-- ⊠ Review of setting's policy and procedure
+- □ Review of setting's policy and procedure

 - ⊠Observation during on-site visit

-- ⊠ State license requirements: As required under MN Statute 144G.91, "Residents have the right to be treated with courtesy and respect, and to have the resident's property treated with respect."
+Setting's policy/procedures were reviewed and are compliant with the HCBS settings rule.
+This right is reviewed with the resident upon move-in.
+Staff are trained on this right at hire and as part of staff annual training on the HCBS rule and Assisted Living Bill of Rights.

-Setting's policy/procedures were reviewed and are compliant with HCBS settings rule requirements.
-This right is reviewed with the resident or authorized representative upon move-in.
-Staff are trained on this right at hire and as part of staff annually training on the HCBS rule and Assisted Living Bill of Rights.
-The Tenant Handbook says, "Each tenant has the right to dignity, respect, and for tenant's property to be respected".
-Staff interviewed said "It's important to treat them with respect, like they were a family member of yours".
-One resident interviewed stated that they really like the staff at the setting and that "They are very good to us."
-She also said staff listen to her when she has an issue.
+The Tenant Handbook says "Each tenant has the right to dignity, respect, and for tenant's property to be respected.
+Staff stated that "these folks deserve dignity and respect."